JulianJuaner/JulianJuaner.github.io/README.md

 ![Pattern Analysis and Score Model in Mahjong Games](/img/002.jpg "Pattern Analysis and Score Model in Mahjong Games")

 ## EXPERIENCE
+### Work Study Program: Internship in SmartMore
+>Jan 2020 - Dec 2020.
+- Join as a computer vision algorithm developer, designed algorithms for semantic segmentation projects: Integrated circuit refined segmentation; Airpod wireless charger defect segmentation (Updated on May 14).
+For the reason of confidentiality agreements, details are not shown.

 ### Mini Program: Escape the Pigeon Farm
 >May 2018 - July 2018.
 - A mini program application project, aiming at letting people attend appointments more punctually.